Support Persons and Service Animals

 Due to the ground’s natural terrain and size, we recommend using paved pathways to navigate the site.
 Cable protectors are in place to ensure mobility devices can move without impediment.

-Collapsible lawn chairs are permitted throughout the site and we encourage those who may have difficulty standing and or physical handicap issues to bring them.
+Collapsible lawn chairs are permitted in the lawn chair section and we encourage those who may have difficulty standing and or physical handicap issues to bring them.

 There is an elevated platform in the main bowl designated for patrons using wheelchairs with a view of the RBC Stage, in addition to access at VIP Club access at other stages.
 The patron and one attendant are welcome to enter at no additional cost.
 Please note that if sections are at capacity there may be a wait.
 An alternate viewing area is on Vimy Place; this is closed to vehicular traffic and features big-screen displays of the RBC Stage that are viewable from a seated position.